There are several skin markings that are considered normal in newborns.

 Pink marks that are caused by dilated capillaries under the skin may occur on the forehead just above the nose, in the upper eyelids, or at the back of the neck (where they are called stork bites).
 This type of birthmark fades as the infant grows but sometimes remains as a faint mark that becomes brighter when the infant becomes excited or upset.

-Milia are tiny, pearly white cysts that are normally found over the nose and cheeks.
+Milia are tiny, pearly white cysts that are common and normally found over the nose and cheeks.
 They are caused by plugged sweat gland ducts.
 Milia become smaller or disappear over a period of weeks.

 White or yellowish cysts are sometimes found on the gums or in the center of the roof of the mouth (called Epstein pearls).
 They do not require treatment.
 These cysts go away in 1 to 2 weeks.

 Port-wine stains Port-Wine Stains Port-wine stains are flat pink, red, or purplish discolorations present at birth due to malformed blood vessels.
 (See also Overview of Skin Growths and Overview of Growths and Malformations... read more are flat pink, red, or purplish birthmarks.
 They are caused by malformed blood vessels.
 Port-wine stains may be small or may cover large areas of the body.
-Port-wine stains themselves are harmless, but some may occur in a serious neurologic disorder called Sturge-Weber syndrome Sturge-Weber Syndrome Sturge-Weber syndrome involves an abnormal growth of small blood vessels.
+Port-wine stains themselves are harmless, but some may occur in a serious neurocutaneous disorder called Sturge-Weber syndrome Sturge-Weber Syndrome Sturge-Weber syndrome involves an abnormal growth of small blood vessels.
 It is characterized by a port-wine birthmark on the face, overgrowth of blood vessels (angioma) in the tissues that... read more .
 The skin discolorations are permanent.
 Laser therapy can be used to treat some port-wine stains.

 Drugs Mentioned In This Article